-It is natural to wish to incorporate more extensive topologies into the elastic net than the nearest neighbor one with which it is presently endowed.
+It is natural to wish to incorporate more extensive topologies into the elastic net than the rather impoverished nearest neighbour one with which it is presently endowed.
 One particular motivation for this comes from the apparent conflict between the predictions of stripe width from the elastic and Hebbian theories of the development of ocular dominance.
 However it is important in other cases such as graph matching in von der Malsburg's (1981) correlation theory of brain function.
 In this, fine scale temporal correlations in the firing of cells in a field are determined by the topology of the object being represented on that field, and inference consists of matching this graph with an isomorphic one on another field.
-If the fine scale temporal correlations embody more than nearest neighbor correlations (and inference will be faster if they do), then describing this process in elastic terms will require a more general topology too.
+If the fine scale temporal correlations embody more than nearest neighbour correlations (and inference will be faster if they do), then describing this process in elastic terms will require a more general topology too.
+This paper has used the formalism of generalised deformable models to consider how general topologies fit into an elastic net framework.
+It demonstrates that this is effective by showing how the optimal stripe widths theoretically change with changing cortical length scales.
+However, it does remain to be seen which of the alternatives lead to stable elastic algorithms.
+Designer topologies are as simple to specify as designer error functions, and it will be interesting to see if there is an equivalent wealth of well motivated examples.